cyanidecupcake/fab-moments-handbook/session2.md

 * What electronics will you need for your HOME?
 * What obstacles might you encounter that could make it difficult to complete your HOME?
 How will you overcome them?

-Working together sketch out ideas of what your HOME might look like.
+* What will your HOME look like?
+Work together to sketch out ideas.

-Consider the sticky notes from last week
+Budget

 Students should meet with a facilitator before the end of the session to pitch their idea.
 Facilitators should ask questions to get the students thinking critically about the fesability of their project.